msuriyan/DNA-Methylation-Hindwing/functional enrichment/README.md

 A list of all KEGG ID vs genes from your species, as obtained in the KEGG annotation of the genome (kegg2gene.txt, for B. anynana v1.2 genome)

-A table of genes of interest (such as DEGs or DSGs) from multiple comparisons.
-Here we provided shortlisted DSGs (FDR<0.05, |changes of PSI|>0.1) between seasonal forms from all stages (mylist.csv).
+A table of genes of interest (DMG x DEGs) from multiple comparisons.
+Genelist.csv

 3. Perform functional enrichment analysis using functional_enrichment.R